 Overwhelmed By Types

-Languages with dynamic typing—like Ruby, Python, and JavaScript—tend to enable more reusable code than statically-typed languages.
-For example, this Ruby function will turn any list into an HTML ul
+Code tends to be more reusable and less repeated in languages with dynamic typing—like Ruby, Python, and JavaScript—rather than static typing.
+For example, this Ruby function turns any array into an unordered list HTML element:

 def listToHtml(items)